XDevos/apiFISH/docs/source/development/document.md

 ## Document features

-When you develop a new feature, please explain what it does and how use it in the user guide.
+When you develop a new feature, please explain what it does and how use it.

 ## Comment the code